 Chinook

 Builder’s model of the Chinook, circa 1946, by William Francis Gibbs.
-The end products was close, but not quite the same.
+The end product was close, but not quite the same.
 Author’s collection.

 BUILT: 1947, Todd Shipyard, Seattle WA.